-Sushi Jin offers two high-end tastings for around $100, which puts it in the same price bracket as a few other spots on the UES (namely Sushi Ishikawa and Tanoshi Sushi).
-The $95 option comes with an appetizer, 12 pieces of sushi, soup, dessert, and green tea.
-For $125, you get all of that, plus an extra appetizer and three more pieces of sushi.
+Sushi Jin offers a tasting for around $120, which puts it in the same price bracket as a few other spots on the UES (namely Sushi Ishikawa and Tanoshi Sushi).
+It usually comes with an appetizer, 12-ish pieces of sushi, soup, dessert, and green tea.
 You’re paying for the excellent fish and the insider experience the chef provides, not necessarily the space.
 All you need to know about the room is that there’s a framed photo of a dog on the wall and that you should get your butt in one of the twelve seats closest to the chef.

 The selection at Sushi Jin changes based on whatever the chef gets excited about that day, but some unusual pieces might include a subtly sweet cherry seabream, giant squid that tastes as creamy as a milkshake, and our favorite - a delicate and buttery Japanese tilefish.
 Tuna always makes at least one cameo, and if you go on Wednesdays, you’ll experience what the chef calls “Tuna Day” (when he gets his sweetest otoro).